payment-gateway.app Docs

 • REGISTRY_ACCESS_SECRET

-When these are securely injected, the deployment and update scripts automatically request short-lived bearer tokens from the configured registry token service.
-In the first-party hosted setup that token service is registry-auth.payment-gateway.app.
-The first successful exchange binds the deployment host's public IP on first use and configures docker / podman pulls non-interactively.
+When these are securely injected, the deployment and update scripts automatically request short-lived pull tokens from the configured endpoint.
+The first successful exchange can bind the deployment host's public IP on first use and configures docker / podman pulls non-interactively.

-The license access scope must cover every mirrored repository in the shipped stack, not only the first-party application images.
-In the first-party hosted setup that means the registry grant should cover payment-gateway-admin-backend, payment-gateway-admin-frontend, payment-gateway-main-backend, payment-gateway-main-frontend, payment-gateway-reverseproxy, mongo, garnet, mgob, gotenberg, and mongo-express.
+The license access scope must cover every image in the shipped stack, not only the first-party application images.
+That includes the application services and the managed runtime images shipped with the deployment package.

 The updater also reuses those same credentials when requesting release metadata so it can resolve the highest version still entitled for that license.
 This is separate from pull authorization: metadata can report the support-window ceiling even when fresh image pulls are no longer entitled.